 An art-history twist to pop culture

-The 2017 film “Loving Vincent” is another great example of filling in the “missing pieces” by combining new and old.
-Chronicling the mystery of van Gogh’s death, the film is rendered in the artist’s signature artistic style, using hand-painting over live-action footage to produce a color-saturated, deeply sensual and modern homage.
+The 2017 film L,oving Vincent is another great example of filling in the “missing” pieces by combining new and old.
+Chronicling the mystery of van Gogh’s death, the film is rendered in the artist’s signature artistic style, using hand-painting over live-action footage to produce a colour-saturated, deeply sensual and modern homage.

 Stock, in the classical style

-In stock imagery, we’re seeing a trend toward pieces that evoke the moods, colors, and compositions of classical art.
-This summer we invited two of our favorite photographers — whose styles are inspired by history — to add to this growing collection.
-Milou Dirks’s work captures beautiful, classic images of children.
+In stock imagery, we’re seeing a trend toward pieces that evoke the moods, colours, and compositions of classical art.
+This summer we invited two of our favourite photographers, whose styles are inspired by history, to add to this growing collection.
+Milou Dirks’ work captures beautiful, classic images of children.
 They’re approachable, but a bit mysterious, with a timeless look that’s reminiscent of Dutch portraiture.
 In a completely different take on the classics, French artist Thibault Delhom’s photographs feature trademark Greco-Roman drapery with a modern fashion twist, and an elegant nod to classical sculpture.

 Takeaways for brands and designers